 Global Credit: Barclays Global Aggregate Credit Total Return Index.
 Represents the corporate and government-related sectors of Barclays Capital Global Aggregate Bond Index (which provides a broad-based measure of the global investment-grade, fixed-rate debt markets) and is considered representative of global investment-grade debt.

 The information contained in this document has been prepared by Global Investment Strategy (GIS) and Global Alternative Investments (GAI) and the opinions are those of GIS and GAI.
 The views expressed are subject to change and are not intended as investment advice.
 GIS and GAI do not undertake to advise you of any change in its opinion or of the information contained herein.
 The information or analysis contained in this material has been compiled or arrived at from sources believed to be reliable but GIS and GAI do not make any representations as to their accuracy or completeness and does not accept liability for any loss arising from the use thereof.

-Global Investment Strategy and Global Alternative Investments are divisions of Wells Fargo Investment Institute (WFII).
-WFII is a registered investment adviser and wholly‐owned subsidiary of Wells Fargo & Company and provides investment advice to Wells Fargo Bank, N.A., Wells Fargo Advisors and other Wells Fargo affiliates.
+Global Alternative Investments (GAI) and Global Manager Research are divisions of Wells Fargo Investment Institute, Inc. (WFII).
+WFII is a registered investment adviser and wholly-owned subsidiary of Wells Fargo & Company and provides investment advice to Wells Fargo Bank, N.A., Wells Fargo Advisors, and other Wells Fargo affiliates.
 Wells Fargo Bank, N.A. is a bank affiliate of Wells Fargo & Company.
-Global Alternative Investment Services, Inc. is a registered broker‐dealer that acts as placement agent for certain funds and provides wholesaling support services to GAI.
+Global Alternative Investment Services, Inc. is a registered broker-dealer that acts as placement agent for certain funds and provides wholesaling support services to GAI.

 A collection of the most recent thematic reports from Wells Fargo Investment Institute that cover varying topics of interest and importance to investors.Read Our Insights